 Mobile communication and digital services are vital engines of economic development and growth, and facilitate the modernization of both private and public services.
 Telenor's economic contribution to the societies we operate in includes both the vital services that empower customers and businesses, and the more indirect, "multiplier effect" that our business has on the activities of construction, vendors, franchises, and retailers.
 Mobile communication creates a vibrant ecosystem of large and small businesses that employs millions in our markets.
-In a more restricted sense, our direct economic contribution consists of paying taxes, investing long-term in digital infrastructure, and recruiting skilled and dedicated employees.
-Such direct, economic contributions play a vital part in empowering society as a whole.
+In a more restricted sense, our direct economic contribution consists of infrastructure, and recruiting skilled and dedicated employees.
+Such direct,